aashirjaved/Electron-Angular-Bootstrap-Boilerplate/README.md

 - Provide basic structure of the application so you can much easier grasp what should go where.
 - Give you cross-platform development environment, which works the same way on OSX, Windows and Linux.
 - Generate ready for distribution installers of your app for all three operating systems.

-Not in the scope:

-- Imposing on you any framework (e.g. Angular, React).
-You can integrate the one which makes most sense for you.
+- Bower, Angular, and Bootstrap are included as a jump start for application development.

 # Quick start
 The only development dependency of this project is [Node.js](https://nodejs.org).
 So just make sure you have it installed.